-Tips to Avoid that Costly Winter Leak
+Tips to Avoid That Costly Winter Leak

 Posted on December 19, 2016 by oozle

-Tip 1: Protect Your Pipes from Freezing
+1. Protect Your Pipes From Freezing

-At all costs avoid frozen pipes!
-Keep an eye on water pressure during the winter months, this is the first sign you have a frozen pipe.
-If you notice restricted water flow or a significant change in water pressure contact a professional plumber immediately!
+The best way to start is to avoid frozen pipes!
+Keep an eye on your water pressure during the winter months, as this can be the first sign you have a frozen pipe.
+If you notice restricted water flow or a significant change in water pressure, contact a professional plumber immediately!

-Tip 2: Fix Any Potential Leaks Now
+2. Fix Any Potential Leaks Now

-Tip 3: Drain & Clean Your Water Heater
+3. Drain and Clean Your Water Heater

-Living in Las Vegas or anywhere with hard water means sediment is building in your water heater tank, this needs to be cleaned out!
-The sediment buildup can cause rust to form in your water heater which then flows into your homes drinking, cooking, and bathing water.
-Water heater already rusted, old, or stopped working?
-Contact a plumber to have a new one installed to keep your warm all winter.
+Living in Las Vegas, or anywhere with hard water, means sediment is building in your water heater tank.
+To keep your water heater in good shape, his sediment needs to be cleaned out!
+The sediment buildup can cause rust to form in your water heater, which then flows into your homes drinking, cooking, and bathing water.
+We recommend draining and cleaning out your water heater about once a year.

-Tip 4:Remove & Store Your Outdoor Hose
+4. Remove and Store Your Outdoor Hose

 You don’t need to water your plants or grass this winter, disconnect your garden hoses and drain any pipes of water to prevent any possible damage.
 By leaving a garden hose connected to your home, you’re risking ice and pressure build-up in the water lines inside of your home.